Dinu Lipatti: Repertoire

 Lipatti's piano playing is widely appreciated for the absolute purity of his interpretations, at the service of which he used a masterful pianistic technique.
 Lipatti is particularly noted for his interpretations of Chopin, Mozart and Bach, and he also made recordings of Ravel's Alborada del Gracioso, Liszt, Enescu, and the Schumann and Grieg piano concertos.
 His recording of Chopin's Waltzes has remained in print since its release and has long been a favorite of many classical music-lovers.

-Lipatti never recorded any of Beethoven’s music.
+Lipatti never recorded any of Beethoven's music.
 It is a common misconception, however, that Lipatti did not perform Beethoven's music until late in his career.
 The Waldstein Sonata had been a feature of Lipatti's repertoire since 1935.
 He also performed the Emperor Concerto in Bucharest twice during the 1940–41 season, and even stood ready to record it for EMI in 1949.
 An internal memo from Lipatti's recording producer Walter Legge, dated 23 February 1948, states that "Lipatti ha[d] his heart set on doing a Beethoven Concerto in 1949" and nominates the Emperor Concerto, given that Lipatti had already performed it.

 A recording of Chopin's Piano Concerto No. 1 in E minor, originally released under Lipatti's name, and said to have been a recording of a live performance in Switzerland in May 1948, proved not to be his contribution at all.
 In 1981, it emerged that the soloist on this recording was in fact a Polish pianist (and a fellow Cortot pupil), Halina Czerny-Stefańska, the joint winner of the 4th International Chopin Piano Competition, playing with the Czech Philharmonic Orchestra under Václav Smetáček.
 However, later on, an authentic recording by Lipatti of the Chopin Concerto was found.

 Harold C. Schonberg wrote in 1953 "Lipatti, a master of the keyboard, would have developed into one of the supreme artists of this era.
 He was a pianist of the Rachmaninoff order, blessed with an enormous technique and a strong rhythmic sense."

 Legacy

 In recognition of his outstanding contributions to classical music interpretation and composition he was posthumously elected in 1997 as a member of the Romanian Academy.
 In 2005, The Mountain Goats released a song in his honor, titled "Dinu Lipatti's Bones".
 In 2017 Lipatti admirer Orlando Murrin discovered the only known film footage of Lipatti, at a Lucerne garden party in 1947 with Paul Hindemith and other musicians, which was screened at London's Cadogan Hall that November.

+As of 2025 Lipatti's home at Bulevardul Lascăr Catargiu 10 is part of the Municipal Museum of Bucharest.
+The municipality named it Casa Artelor Dinu Lipatti in 2017 with a mandate as a cultural center, but later became part of the Municipal Museum under the name Casa Memorială Dinu Lipatti.